Centrora/centroradocs/install-suite-whm.rst

 We are glad to announce that the new WHM / cPanel addon has been released to help you speed up the installation of Centrora Security onto your WHM server.
 This can enhance the firewall protection for your server.

-Please do the installation following the below steps.

-.. highlights:: The installation on WHN will need the SSH login.
+Please do the installation following the below steps. **Please note that the installation on WHN will need the SSH login.**

 1. Create new account in WHM
 ---------------------------------

-Login WHM control panel, Search ‘Create Account’ in the search bar and create a new account for the Centrora Security Suite installation.
+Login WHM control panel, Search ‘Create Account’ in the search bar and create a new account for the Centrora Security Suite installation with a subdomain.

 .. note:: The user account name must NOT be "centrora".
 You can use other account names like "centrorasuite".